Love a good zoo?

 Eat at Dillon’s

 My husband and I both enjoyed the barbeque and selection of sauces.
-Our kids won’t eat exotic things like barbeque, but they were happy with the usual choices on the kids’ menu.
+Our kids won’t eat exotic things like barbeque, but they were happy with the usual entrees on the kids’ menu.
 Honestly though, one of my favorite things about Dillon’s was the air conditioning.
 It was an unseasonably warm day and the hour we spent in the restaurant helped us recharge so we could enjoy the rest of the day a lot more.

 Disclosure: We received complimentary admission and rides at Wildlife World Zoo for the purpose of review.
 This post contains affiliate links.
 All opinions are my own.